tia-portal-applications/tia-addin-opc-ua-modelled-interface/README.md

 <a name="how-it-works"></a>
 ## How it works
 The Add-In utilizes the Openness API to access information stored in the TIA Portal project.
-To create a user modeled interface, the Add-In follows these steps:
+To create a user-modelled interface, the Add-In follows these steps:
 1. Imports an XML base template of the server as an XDocument.
 2. Scans through all system and user datatypes in the project and includes them in the XDocument as UADataTypes and UAObjects.
 3. Browses through the project's tag tables and adds all Tags to the server interface.